Back to All Events

 • 252 W Hood Ave Sisters, OR, 97759 USA (map)

-We are delighted to host author and poet Ellen Waterston, who was recently named the 11th Poet Laurate of Oregon by Governor Tina Kotek.
+We are delighted to host author and poet Ellen Waterston, who was recently named the 11th Poet Laureate of Oregon by Governor Tina Kotek.
 Ellen will present from her forthcoming book, We Could Die Doing This: Dispatches on Ageing from Oregon’s Outback, along with poems from her books of poetry Via Lactea: A Woman of a Certain Age Walks the Camino, Hotel Domilocos, and Between Desert Seasons.

 About We Could Die Doing This: